 Instant ramen is such a nostalgic dish.
 Whether you have memories of being a college student making instant ramen, or you remember this dish from childhood.

 Wait… Ramen That’s Actually Healthy?

-Instant ramen is usually filled with highly processed and chemical ingredients such as MSG.
+Instant ramen is usually filled with highly processed ingredients such as MSG.
 Aside from that, there is little to no nutritional value with instant ramen because it lacks vegetables and protein.

 If you’re looking to enjoy this classic dish but in a healthier way, simply choose healthier ramen noodles!
 We love these brown rice and millet noodles from Lotus Foods.
 These noodles are made from just two ingredients: organic brown rice flour and organic millet.
 I don’t know how they do it, to be honest, because the noodles taste amaaaazing!
 And good news if you eat gluten-free, because you can still have this dish.
 The Lotus Foods ramen noodles are naturally gluten-free.

 If you are looking for instant ramen, however, Lotus Foods does have ramen noodles with flavor packets to create your own instant ramen!
 If you’re not using the seasoning packet and you’re making your ramen from scratch, like with this recipe, I highly suggest using a nice flavorful vegetable broth.
 I find if I make this recipe with a broth that is a bit bland, the soup overall needs more seasoning.